-A month later, and the perennially indiscreet Smith was sorrying his way across the internet once more, this time for filming himself while shouting “allahu akbar”, while an evidentaly intoxicated accomplice pretended to pray in the direction of Mecca.
+A month later, and the perennially indiscreet Smith was sorrying his way across the internet once more, this time for filming himself shouting “allahu akbar”, while an evidently intoxicated accomplice pretended to pray in the direction of Mecca.
 Foolish, yes, but hardly malicious.

-Despite prostrating himself in front of the Twittersphere and visiting two mosques, British Gymnastics were unerring, handing him a two month suspension.
-Smith successfully collected the full set, with earnings, reputation and ranking all taking a beating.
+Despite prostrating himself in front of the Twittersphere and visiting two mosques, British Gymnastics were unerring, handing down a two month suspension.
+Smith successfully completed the set at a single stroke; earnings, reputation, and ranking all took a beating.

 Public figures are often tried in the court of public opinion, but here the outrage was institutional only.
-“British Gymnastics does not condone the mocking of any faith or religion” thundered the official statement, before anyone had had a chance to raise an eyebrow, hammering its imaginary gavel and waving an imaginary warrant.
-They take their guidelines from UK Sport whose code of conduct includes the potential to defund athletes if they are “derogatory about a person’s…beliefs”, a catch-all term that could denote pretty much anything its enforcer so desired.
+“British Gymnastics does not condone the mocking of any faith or religion” thundered the official statement, before anyone had a chance to raise an eyebrow, hammering an imaginary gavel and waving an imaginary warrant.
+They take their guidelines from UK Sport, whose code of conduct includes the potential to defund athletes who are “derogatory about a person’s…beliefs”; a catch-all term that leaves almost anything punishable at the enforcer’s discretion.
 Thank god someone wants to stand up for the little guy.

-Except that they obviously don’t, do they?
+Except that they obviously don’t, do they.
 First of all – on the blasphemy point – there’s the obvious double standard.
-A recent Family Guy episode posited that Jesus only pretended to be a virgin in order to sleep with people’s wives, while South Park once presented him packing AK47s and mowing down legions of Iraqis.
+A recent Family Guy episode posited that Jesus only pretended to be a virgin in order to sleep with people’s wives, while South Park showed him packing AK47s and mowing down legions of Iraqis.
 Monty Python satirised the crucifixion as far back as the ’70s and it’s difficult to know where to begin with Father Ted.
 If Louis Smith is on gardening leave from the pommel horse, then Seth MacFarlene certainly shouldn’t be hosting the Oscars.

 But there is a broader point too.
-The treatment of Louis Smith is genuinely worrying – it’s criminalisation of light mockery – but because free speech has become such an overused go-to in liberal circles, it’s begun to sound like a hollow protest.
+The treatment of Louis Smith represents the criminalisation of light mockery, but because free speech has become such an overused go-to in liberal circles, it’s begun to sound like a hollow protest.
 There is even meme, ‘freeze peach’ (usually a picture of a frozen peach), which correctly identifies that the phrase is so oft-repeated that it’s lost its meaning.
-We must not let something so precious as free speech become a punchline for political peacocking.
-That’s something we should all be worried about.
+When something so precious as freedom of expression has become a punchline for political peacocking, it’s not just embittered British gymnasts who ought to be worried.